brucewu16899/docker/README.md

 # First show the IP of the docker bridge
 ifconfig |grep -A 7 docker0

-# This is the redis-dns configuration
+# This is the redis-dns configuration, change if necessary (primarily IP)
 cat /usr/lib/node_modules/redis-dns/redis-dns-config.json

 # Check that the redis server is running
 sudo service redis-server status

-# Start the server using the symlink
-./start-redis-dns
+# Check status of redis-dns, restart if the configuration was changed
+sudo service redis-dns status
+sudo service redis-dns restart

 # Check the log
 sudo cat /var/log/redis-dns.log